nagkumar/springboot-testcontainers/README.md

 curl http://localhost:8181/customers-ext
 ```

-Retrieve a customer by name (cached in Redis):
+Retrieve a customer by name (Redis Cache for Postgres as ID fetched is related to DB not the flask )
  ```shell
 curl http://localhost:8181/customers/pino
 ```
-Send a new customer Event through Kafka (then persist in DB):
+Send a new customer Event through Kafka (then persist in postgres):
 ```shell
 curl -d "{\"id\": 9191,\"name\": \"Curlo\"}" -H "Content-Type: application/json" -X POST http://localhost:8181/customers
 ```